Approximate The Measures Of Center For Following Gfdt

 • Assumptions: The formulas assume that the data within each class is evenly distributed.
 This may not always be the case.

-• Interpretation: These approximations provide a useful summary of the data, but they don't tell the whole story.
-It's important to consider the shape of the distribution and other factors when interpreting the results.
+• Interpretation: These approximations provide a useful summary of the data, but they don't tell the whole story. don't forget to consider the shape of the distribution and other factors when interpreting the results.

 Practical Applications